Intrinsic Dynamics-Driven Generalizable Scene Representations for Vision-Oriented Decision-Making Applications: Introduction

-To address these issues, we propose a sequence state representation method driven by the intrinsic dynamics characteristics \cite{sutton2018reinforcement} of DRL to separate the state space and noise space in observations.
-Overall, it uses the dynamics equations related to the fact of the state transition to constrain the optimization of the state encoder, which ensures that the encoded information progressively approximates the real state that obeys the state transition process.
-We illustrate our motivation with Figure 1.
-Specifically, in the DRL interactions, as actions are executed, the task-relevant state parts in the underlying DRL system will transition from the current state to the next state according to a certain rule and receive rewards, while task-irrelevant parts usually do not follow the state transition rule \cite{sutton2018reinforcement}.
-By this observation, we can meticulously model the intrinsic dynamics relationships between the element data (i.e., actions, states, and rewards) that maintain the state transition process, thereby inversely reconstructing the latent state information that adheres to the rule.
-To achieve this, we decompose the state transition into three equations: reward, forward dynamics, and inverse dynamics based on the dynamics relationship (as shown in Figure 1 right).
-By optimizing the constrained objective with these equations, the agent gradually focuses on and extracts task-relevant states that satisfy the state transition process.
+To address these issues, driven by the intrinsic dynamics of the underlying system \cite{sutton2018reinforcement}, a representation method is proposed to separate the state space and noise space in image observations, where the intrinsic dynamics is used to constrain the optimization of the state encoder, which ensures that the encoded information progressively approximates the real state that obeys the state transition rule.
+We illustrate our motivation in Fig. \ref{fig1}.
+Specifically, in the DRL interactions, as actions are executed, the task-relevant true state parts in the underlying DRL system will transition from the current state to the next state according to a certain rule and thereby receive rewards, while task-irrelevant parts usually do not take part in this process\cite{sutton2018reinforcement}.
+Then, with the modeling of the intrinsic dynamics, i.e., the relationships among the states, actions, and rewards that in the state transition process, the latent task-relevant state information that adheres to the rule can be obtained.
+In details, we decompose the state transition into three parts: the reward model, the forward dynamic model, and the inverse dynamic model (as shown in the right part of Fig.~\ref{fig1}), and by optimizing the constrained objective in these models, the agent gradually focuses on and extracts task-relevant states.